-Friedrich Probel (1782-1852) is considered to be the ‘father’ of the modern kindergarten.
-He emphasized the crucial role women play in the first years of a child’s development, and gave priority to the status of mothers as women and as female educators (Snapir, Seton, and Russo-Chimet 2012).
-As the concept of kindergartens continued to develop in the mid-19th century, it paralleled an emerging societal perception of women and their place in society; a feminist ideological stream emerged known as ‘spiritual motherhood,’ which offered a new self-definition of women that justified their involvement in the public sphere, based on perceived differences between the sexes.
+Friedrich Fröbel (1782-1852) is considered to be the “father” of the modern kindergarten.
+He emphasized the crucial role women play in the first years of a child’s development, and gave priority to the status of mothers as women and as female educators (Snapir et al., 2012).
+As the concept of kindergartens continued to develop in the mid-19th century, it paralleled an emerging societal perception of women and their place in society; a feminist ideological stream emerged known as “spiritual motherhood,” which offered a new self-definition of women that justified their involvement in the public sphere, based on perceived differences between the sexes.
 This movement claimed that women can contribute to society and fulfill themselves by using their distinctive skills as women.

-Probel’s teachings contributed to the concept of spiritual motherhood and the belief that, in addition to physically caring for children, it is important to emphasize their social and moral education; following this logic, the belief emerged that children should be raised by educated women.
+Fröbel’s teachings contributed to the concept of spiritual motherhood and the belief that, in addition to physically caring for children, it is important to emphasize their social and moral education; following this logic, the belief emerged that children should be raised by educated women.
 In this spirit, women who worked as teachers in kindergartens were part of a broader educational revolution, which included the education of females.
-The comprehensive curriculum for training kindergarten teachers included pedagogical training according to Probel’s teachings, as well as science and philosophy studies.
-This cultural revolution drew largely on young women who recognized that acquiring higher education and a profession might enable them to support themselves in a field where their status would be equal to that of men (Snapir, Seton, and Russo-Chimet 2012; Seton 2002).
+The comprehensive curriculum for training kindergarten teachers included pedagogical training according to Fröbel’s teachings, as well as science and philosophy studies.
+This cultural revolution drew largely on young women who recognized that acquiring higher education and a profession might enable them to support themselves in a field where their status would be equal to that of men (Seton, 2002; Snapir et al., 2012).
 Thus, women were successfully integrated into the public sphere by utilizing both their maternal traits and the education they acquired.

 Professional Identity Among Teachers and Early Childhood Educators

-According to a postmodern viewpoint, professional identity includes multiple dynamic identities which respond to diverse and changing contexts, and negotiate social interactions (Warren 2012).
-This is based on four assumptions: Firstly, identity depends upon and is formed within a multiplicity of social, political, and historical contexts.
+According to a postmodern viewpoint, professional identity includes multiple dynamic identities which respond to diverse and changing contexts, and negotiate social interactions (Warren, 2012).
+This is based on four assumptions: First, identity depends upon and is formed within a multiplicity of social, political, and historical contexts.
 Second, identity is formed within an emotionally diverse system of relationships.
 Third, identity is unstable and may change.
 Finally, identity involves the construction and reconstruction of meaning through narratives.

 Processes of identification operate in the space between intrapersonal and interpersonal discourse.
-Teachers must build awareness of their professional identity (Rodgers and Scott 2008), since it influences the ways in which they think and work.
+Teachers must build awareness of their professional identity (Rodgers & Scott, 2008), since it influences the ways in which they think and work.

 Ball (2003) presents the dilemmas that teachers face following liberal educational reforms that demand a passion for excellence.
 One teacher from Ball’s article is quoted as saying that due to these reforms she cannot “find herself” and that her relations with the children are changed by reform, rather than with them.
 The surveyed teachers said that their individual relationships with the children become secondary, making the reforms feel inauthentic.